 The Center for Digital Media (CDM) is jointly managed by Grasselli Library and Information technology Services.
 The goal of the center is to provide faculty and students with the resources they need to create sophisticated presentations, videos, graphics, and other forms of digital media.
 The CDM is staffed by full-time multimedia & instructional technology specialists, as well as a team of specially-trained student assistants.

 The center, located on the main floor of Grasselli Library, provides the John Carroll community with three primary resources: (1) a fully-equipped and supported multimedia lab open to faculty, staff, and students; (2) a production lab with associated services for faculty; and (3) an ongoing technology training and professional development program.
 The CDM also has a collection of cameras and other equipment that students and faculty can borrow on a short-term basis.

 The CDM’s multimedia lab is equipped with ten high-end Apple workstations loaded the latest multimedia development software.
 Peripherals include high-resolution scanners, Wacom tablets, and printers.
 The lab’s software inventory consists of the Adobe Creative Suite, as well as Apple’s Final Cut Pro X, iLife, and iWork suites.
-Techsmith’s Camtasia is also available on all of the lab’s workstations as is the latest version of Microsoft Office.
+Techsmith’s Camtasia is also available on all of the lab’s workstations as are the latest versions of Final Draft and Microsoft Office.